v-thepet/reusable-content/ce-skilling/azure/includes/azure-monitor/horizontals/horz-monitor-container-metrics.md

 **Routing:** Container insights sends data to a Log Analytics workspace where you can analyze it with Azure Monitor.
 Managed Prometheus sends data to an Azure Monitor workspace where Managed Grafana can access it.

+### Prometheus alerts

+[Prometheus alerts](/azure/azure-monitor/alerts/alerts-types#prometheus-alerts) alert on Prometheus metrics stored in Azure Monitor managed services for Prometheus.
+The alert rules are based on the PromQL open-source query language.
+Currently, Prometheus metrics are used on a limited set of services with a guest operating system, such as Azure Virtual Machine and Azure Container Instances.